 Mathematics

+At Danson Primary School, we believe that mathematical success is possible for all.
 As a school, maths lessons will include the use of concrete materials, pictorial representations, varied fluency, reasoning and problem solving to ensure that children are able to master the curriculum and approach abstract concepts with confidence.
 This process enables children to think mathematically, using their language and communication skills, so that they can independently apply their learning to a new problem in an unfamiliar situation.
-In EYFS and KS1, we follow the Mathematics Mastery programme for teaching and learning and, in KS2, we follow the White Rose Maths planning scheme.
+From EYFS through to Year 4 we follow the Mathematics Mastery programme for teaching and learning and, in Year 5 and 6, we follow the White Rose Maths planning scheme.

 • Daily counting